alexeykoren/konfig/README.md

 * Environment variables
 * Hard-coded maps (with convenient syntax)
 * Command-line parameters (with long and short option syntax)
+* TestConfigurationHolder (which is basically <String, Configuration> map but can be extended for on-the-fly config generation or whatever else)

 Konfig can easily be extended with new property types and sources of configuration data.

 Konfig can report where configuration properties are searched for and where they were found.